-As in all of our audits, we addressed the risks related to management override of controls.
-For these risks we have performed procedures among others to evaluate key accounting estimates for management bias that may represent a risk of material misstatement due to fraud, in particular relating to important judgment areas and significant accounting estimates as disclosed in Note 2(e) 'Use of estimates and judgements' to the financial statements.
-We have also used data analysis to identify and address high-risk journal entries and evaluated the business rationale (or the lack thereof) of significant extraordinary transactions, including those with related parties.
-These risks did however not require significant auditor's attention.
+We addressed the risks related to management override of controls, as this risk is present in all companies.
+For these risks we have performed procedures among other things to evaluate key accounting estimates for management bias that may represent a risk of material misstatement due to fraud, in particular relating to important judgment areas and significant accounting estimates as disclosed in Note 2(e) "Use of estimates and judgements" to the financial statements, including impairment losses on financial assets.Furthermore, we have also used data analysis to identify and address high-risk journal entries and evaluated the business rationale (or the lack thereof) of significant extraordinary transactions and transactions with related parties.
+We also evaluated whether transactions with related parties were accounted for at-arm's length and in accordance with transfer pricing documentation.
+We did not identify a risk of fraud in revenue recognition, other than the forementioned risks related to management override of controls.